+- Scheduled in AOP for 2025/26 operations

+- o 4 blocks, 183ha

+- Current approval: GDP

+- Field assessments completed in 2023

+- Area partially operated in 2024/25 season.
+A portion of this harvested volume is scheduled for log haul in 2025/26.

+- Scheduled for 2026/27 operations

+- o 15 preliminary blocks, 897ha

+- Current Approval: N/A

-- Current approval: GDP - Field assessments completed in 2023. - Operations are tentatively scheduled for 2026/27 with potential to be moved forward - o 5 blocks, 272ha - Area is accessed directly off Coalcamp road near Pieridae LOC011417 and Taqa LOC990535, both LOCs are planned to be utilized to reduce linear disturbance. - Watercourse buffers are laid out on all watercourses as per the OGR.
-There are no crossings planned on perennial or named watercourses. - Wildlife zones in this area include Key Wildlife Biodiversity Zone and Core Grizzly Bear Zone.
-WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are no designated trails overlapping timber operations - Access control to be maintained off publicly accessible roads to maintain temporary road condition.
+- Field assessments scheduled for 2025

+- Area is accessed directly off Coalcamp road near Pieridae LOC011417 and Taqa LOC990535, both LOCs are planned to be utilized to reduce linear disturbance.

+- Watercourse buffers are laid out on all watercourses as per the OGR.
+There are no crossings planned on perennial or named watercourses.

+- Wildlife zones in this area include Key Wildlife Biodiversity Zone and Core Grizzly Bear Zone.
+WFC operations comply with OGR to mitigate potential impacts to wildlife.

+- There are no designated trails overlapping timber operations

+- Access control to be maintained off publicly accessible roads to maintain temporary road condition.